 If you need to register a limited company do it here yourself for £13, you just need to answer a few simple questions.

-If you don't have a business account yet, open it ASAP and transfer the required amount of money onto it from your or another director's personal account or deposit cash.
-If a significant amount of money arrives to your business account from someone else (a non-director), that may raise questions.
-Banks Monzo or Starling let you open business account in their phone apps and it usually takes 1-2 days.
+If you don't have a business account yet, open it ASAP and transfer the required amount of money onto it from your or another director's personal account or deposit cash to it.
+If a significant amount of money arrives to your business account from someone else (a non-director) or another limited company, that may raise questions and delay your application.
+Banks like Monzo or Starling let you open business accounts in their phone apps and it usually takes 1-2 days.

 You don't need to be VAT registered to apply for an operator's licence.
 VAT registration does not affect your application for an operator's licence in any way and no one asks you to answer one way or another if you are VAT registered.

 You don't need to have any vehicles before you apply for and obtain an operator's licence and it doesn't matter how your will obtain your vehicles later (buy, hire, lease, rent, borrow or by any other means).
 Everything in this guide still applies in the same way.
 In the "Vehicles" section of your application, just answer "No" to the question where they ask you if you want to provide vehicle details.

 Read about the differences between a Restricted and Standard goods operator's licenses at this link or the types of PSV (passenger) licences here.
 Most likely you will need a Standard operator's licence.
 They are very reluctant to grant restricted licenses even if you meet the criteria, they do everything possible push you towards a standard licence.